juliamyers/Midterm/README.md

 Proximity
   - I put the info about the various tourist attractions closely next to each other so that the user would know which picture/desccription/review went with which attraction.

+CSS Architecture:

+I split the CSS into 3 sections:

+1. State: I took inspiration from SMACSS for this category - it includes lines of code that change based on the user's actions

+2. Styles: this category includes all visual styles of the website (like color, font, font size, font decoration, etc)

+3. Format: This includes all line of code that formats the website (like padding, margins, width, borders, etc)